Laundry Products Research

 The graphs below were created from data obtained during the research of the laundry detergents using measured values of sodium, calcium and magnesium, together with the documented levels of each of these elements in the water supplies of Sydney (Prospect), Brisbane (Mt Crosby), and for Melbourne (City West Water).

-The SAR in rainwater is higher than in Melbourne's water because very few calcium and magnesium ions are present in rainwater, even though Melbourne's supply is very soft water, there is almost no calcium or magnesium to counter the sodium concentration.
+The SAR of a detergent in rainwater is higher than in Melbourne's water because very few calcium and magnesium ions are present in rainwater, even though Melbourne's supply is very soft water, there is almost no calcium or magnesium to counter the sodium concentration.
 The front loader averaged SAR 117 and the top loader SAR 56 in rainwater.

 References:

 Brisbane Water Quality: Mt Crosby and Enoggera results available.
-North Pine (closed for this period) http://www.brisbane.qld.gov.au/bccwr/lib169/aug2007_chemical_analysis_water_quality_results.pdf
+North Pine (closed for this period)

 Sydney Water Quality: North Richmond and Prospect supplies